jsvine/linstapaper/README.md

 Open `src/index.html` in your favorite browser to see the generated homepage.
 If you're happy with it, run the following command to push the compiled files to the `dist/` directory:

 	make dist

+Now you can serve the `dist/` folder with your favorite static-file server.